Glenn Greenwald: Animal rights and veganism

 Greenwald is a vegan and an advocate for animal rights.
-He and his husband Miranda have 24 rescue dogs.
-In March 2017, Greenwald announced plans to build a shelter with Miranda for stray pets in Brazil that would be staffed by homeless people.
-In March 2018, Greenwald tweeted videos showing the shelter operating.
+He and his husband Miranda once owned 24 rescue dogs.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-In an appearance on Tucker Carlson Tonight, Greenwald expressed support for the Ukraine biolabs conspiracy theory.

-In 2022, the Security Service of Ukraine placed Greenwald on a list of public figures who it alleges promote Russian propaganda.
+In a 2022 appearance on Tucker Carlson Tonight, Greenwald expressed support for the Ukraine bioweapons conspiracy theory.
+That year, the Security Service of Ukraine placed Greenwald on a list of public figures who it alleges promote Russian propaganda.

 Reception

 Greenwald has been placed on numerous "top 50" and "top 25" lists of columnists in the United States.
-In June 2012, Newsweek magazine named him one of America's Top Ten Opinionists, saying that "a righteous, controlled, and razor-sharp fury runs through a great deal" of his writing, and: "His independent persuasion can make him a danger or an asset to both sides of the aisle."
+In June 2012, Newsweek magazine named him one of America's Top Ten Opinionists, saying that "a righteous, controlled, and razor-sharp fury runs through a great deal" of his writing, and "His independent persuasion can make him a danger or an asset to both sides of the aisle."

 Josh Voorhees, writing for Slate, reported that in 2013 congressman Peter King (R-NY) suggested Greenwald should be arrested for his reporting on the NSA PRISM program and NSA leaker Edward Snowden.
-Journalist Andrew Ross Sorkin said "I would arrest [Snowden] and now I'd almost arrest Glenn Greenwald", but later made an apology for his statement, which Greenwald accepted.
+Journalist Andrew Ross Sorkin declared: "I would arrest [Snowden] and now I'd almost arrest Glenn Greenwald."
+He later made an apology for his statement, which Greenwald accepted.

-In a February 2014 interview, Greenwald said he risked detention if he reentered the U.S., but insisted that he would "force the issue" on principle, and return for the "many reasons" he had to visit, including if he won a prestigious award of which he was rumoured to be the winner.
+In a February 2014 interview, Greenwald said he risked detention if he reentered the U.S., but said that he would "force the issue" on principle, and return for the "many reasons" he had to visit, including if he won a prestigious award of which he was rumoured to be the winner.
 Later that month, it was announced that he was, in fact, among the recipients of the 2013 Polk Awards, to be conferred April 11, 2014, in Manhattan.
 In a subsequent interview, Greenwald stated he would attend the ceremony.
 On April 11, Greenwald and Laura Poitras accepted the Polk Award in Manhattan.
 Their entry into the United States was trouble-free and they traveled with an ACLU attorney and a German journalist "to document any unpleasant surprises".
 Accepting the award, Greenwald said he was "happy to see a table full of Guardian editors and journalists, whose role in this story is much more integral than the publicity generally recognizes".
 On April 14, the Pulitzer Prize for Public Service was awarded jointly to The Guardian and The Washington Post for revelation of widespread secret surveillance by the NSA.
 Greenwald, along with Laura Poitras and Ewen MacAskill, had contributed to The Guardian′s reporting.